-These fluffy Vegan Biscuits are made with only 7 ingredients, yet they have an authentically rich and flaky texture with a delicate, buttery flavor.
-This holiday side is so crave-worthy and easy to make!
-You never knew vegan baking could be so good!
+These fluffy Vegan Biscuits are made with only 7 ingredients, yet they have a rich and flaky texture with a delicate, buttery flavor.
+This holiday side is so crave-worthy and easy to make, you never knew vegan baking could be so good!

 A Vegan Biscuit with a Large Bite Removed

-Not only are they super allergy-friendly, they are made with only 7 ingredients, and come together in a snap.
+• Simple as can be.
+These vegan biscuits are made with only 7 ingredients, and come together in a snap.
 In just 25 minutes, you’ll be putting these flaky, buttery biscuits on your table.
-Make sure to save yourself one before you serve them, because they’re bound to be eaten immediately!

 Notes on Ingredients

-• Sea Salt: remember that sea salt is larger than table salt.
-I always recommend using sea salt for my recipes; if you’re not, you’ll need to reduce so it isn’t too salty.
+• Sea salt – Remember that sea salt is coarser than table salt.
+I always recommend using sea salt for my recipes; if you’re not, you’ll need to reduce the amount so it isn’t too salty.

 How to Make Vegan Biscuits

-Prep Oven, Butter & Baking Sheet: Preheat your oven to 425°F (220°C).
+• Prep oven, butter and baking sheet.
+Preheat your oven to 425°F (220°C).
 Place the butter in the freezer until your oven preheats.
 Line a baking sheet with a silicone baking mat or a well-greased piece of parchment paper (I highly recommend using a silicone mat for this).
 Don’t start the process until your oven is already preheated, to ensure your biscuits go in at the best temperature.

-Combine Milk & Vinegar: In a small bowl or jar, combine the apple cider vinegar and the vegan milk together, stirring to combine.
+• Combine milk and vinegar.
+In a small bowl or jar, stir together the apple cider vinegar and the vegan milk.
 It will curdle.
-Set aside.

-Turn Dough Out & Fold to Create Layers: Flour a flat surface, dust your hands with flour, and turn out the dough onto the surface.
-Form the dough into a 1-inch tall rectangle.
-Sprinkle some loose flour on top, then fold the dough over onto itself.
+• Turn dough out and fold to create layers.
+Flour a flat surface, dust your hands with flour, and turn out the dough onto the surface.
+Form the dough into a 1-inch thick rectangle.
+Sprinkle some flour on top, then fold the dough over onto itself.
 Using your hands, press it down into a flat rectangle again.
 Turn the dough 90 degrees, then fold it onto itself again.
 Flatten again.
 Repeat up to 5 times.
 This helps to create layers in the biscuits when they rise.
-Finish with a dough that is rectangular and no lower than 1 inch high.
+Finish with a dough that is rectangular and at least 1 inch high.

-Bake: Bake for 15 to 17 minutes, until golden and fluffy.
+• Bake.
+Bake for 15 to 17 minutes, until golden and fluffy.
 Remove from the oven.
-Feel free to brush with more vegan butter as soon as they come out, if desired.
+Feel free to brush with more vegan butter onto the biscuits as soon as they come out, if desired.
 Let them cool slightly before serving.

 A Lightly Browned Vegan Biscuit on a Cutting Board